EP Launch shows at The Green Note, London NW1 (ticket only shows)

 The title song from the new E.P.
 ‘Mr Wrong’ has been compared by Stuart Maconie as being, “Brilliantly Prefab Sprout-like…”, and also as having, “shades of Robert Wyatt”.
 However, our preferred description said by no-one in particular is, “beautiful and darkly funny songs, tinged with irony and rich in observation” .

-He is now hard at work on a follow up album, intended for release later this year.
-This time around having borrowed a barge, Paperface and band have set off round the waterways of the English countryside in their floating studio.
+Paperface is now hard at work on a follow up double album, intended for release later this year.
+Having taken to a barge, he and the band have set off round the waterways of the English countryside in their floating studio.
 The first single ‘Idiot’ was again magnificently supported by BBC Radio 6 Music and by John Kennedy on Radio X. It was also chosen by Geoff Lloyd on Absolute Radio as his Record of the Week.